 When you have applied a solution for an existing vulnerability, you can request a reattack for us to validate its effectiveness.
-You can do this from the Locations and To-DoList sections of the ASM.
+You can do this from the Locations and To-DoList sections of the ARM.
 The steps required are fundamentally the same in both sections.
 Here, we show you how to do it from Locations.

-Log into your ASM account and click on one of your groups to access it.
+Log into your ARM account and click on one of your groups to access it.
 Once inside the group, you will see a list of all the types of vulnerabilities it has.

 Now look for the type of vulnerability that contains the individual vulnerability or vulnerabilities for which you want to request a reattack are grouped and click on it.
 By doing this, you will land on the Locations tab of the type of vulnerability you chose.
 You can select only open vulnerabilities, and only those whose reattack status is neither Requested nor On_hold are eligible for reattacks.
 When you have made your selection, click on the Reattack button on the right-hand side of the screen.

 The following form will appear where you will have to explain the applied solution.